Home inspectors don’t tell you everything

 Why do many inspectors do this?

-It is their concern of a lawsuit.
-That if they don’t point out the worst scenario or the possibility of something bad or costly happening, and it does, they will be facing a group of attorneys.
+Like many other fields, home inspectors are worried about liability and lawsuits.
+Some believe if they don’t point out the worst scenario or the possibility of something bad or costly happening, then if it does they will be facing a group of attorneys.

 When there is a damaged outlet, the inspection report will often recommend replacement by a electrician or licensed electrical contractor.
 What it won’t say is that a qualified handyman could likewise replace the outlet, but at 1/2 the cost.
-The report may say that the drainage is improper and that it may result in significant damage to the foundation or home.
-Which is true under a few circumstances.
-However, the report doesn’t say that 98% of the homes that inspector see’s, doesn’t have perfect drainage.
+The report may say that the drainage is improper and that it may result in significant damage to the foundation or home, which is true under a few circumstances.
+However, the report doesn’t say that 98% of the homes that an inspector sees also don’t have perfect drainage.

 What can you do?